ethereum-optimism/superchain-ops/PRESIGNED-PAUSE.md

 Files with prefix `ready-` are transactions fully signed and ready to be executed.

-The additional file with extention `.sh.b64` is a oneliner script, which can be quickly executed from command line.
+The additional file with extension `.sh.b64` is a one-liner script, which can be quickly executed from command line.

 ### 5. Store and execute the transaction